Phase1es2/github-actions-gcp-demo/README.md

 add two new Repository secret
 1: $GOOGLE_PROJECT which is similar as the project name that you created
 2: $GOOGLE_APPLICATION_CREDENTIALS the jason file that you downlaod fomr iam & admin

+To allow github action to do deployment you have to go to IAM and add grant access to the service accounts that you created and assign rols as K8s engine developer